 - Most churches keep burial registers as part of their congregational records.
 These registers usually record name of the deceased, their age, date of burial and last place of residence.
 Frequently the date of death and cemetery of interment are also noted.
 Explore our Nova Scotia Parish Records Microfilm Database to determine whether there are burial registers available to help with your research.

 - Mandatory registration of deaths was required by the Government of Nova Scotia after 1908.
 These records frequently identify the place of burial and sometimes the funeral home involved.
 (Earlier death registrations, 1864-77, usually don't include these details.)
 Visit our Nova Scotia Historical Vital Statistics Website to explore all these records — indexed, digitized, and available online.

 - Cemetery inscription projects are frequently sponsored by local archives, museums or historical societies, and the records are sometimes available only in that community.
-Explore the Routes to Your Roots trip-planning resource within novascotia.com to find the archives and research centres closest to where your family lived in Nova Scotia.
+Explore the trip-planning resources within novascotia.com to find the archives and research centres closest to where your family lived in Nova Scotia.